twright/example-incubator/physical/experiments/heater_and_heat_disipation_profiling/readme.md

 All of these actions are stubbed in active_calibration.py

-Expected parameters that can be derrived from the results are:
+Expected parameters that can be derived from the results are:

 - G_box: Energy transferred from the room to the box.
 (Unit: JK^-1)
 - G_heater: Energy transferred from the heatbed to the air.
 (Unit: JK^-1)